Wisdom of the Crowd

-Wisdom of the Crowd is an American drama television series based on the Israeli series of the same name by Shira Hadad and Dror Mishani.
+Wisdom of the Crowd is an American Crime/Science fiction drama television series based on the Israeli series of the same name by Shira Hadad and Dror Mishani.
 The series premiered on CBS October 1, 2017, and ended on January 14, 2018.
 The series was produced by CBS Television Studios and Universal Television.

 Premise

 A tech innovator creates a cutting-edge crowd-sourcing hub to solve his own daughter's murder, as well as revolutionizing crime solving in San Francisco.